-3.1 The intervention of child protection agencies in situations involving sexual activity between children can require difficult professional judgments.
-Some situations are statutorily clear - for example, a child under the age of 13 cannot consent to sexual activity, but it will not necessarily be appropriate to initiate safeguarding procedures

-- 3.2 In our society generally the age at which children become sexually active has steadily dropped.
+- 3.1 The intervention of child protection agencies in situations involving sexual activity between children can require difficult professional judgments.
+Some situations are statutorily clear for example, a child under the age of 13 cannot consent to sexual activity, but it will not necessarily be appropriate to initiate safeguarding procedures where sexual activity involving pupils below the age of legal consent (16 years) comes to notice. - 3.2 In our society generally the age at which children become sexually active has steadily dropped.
 It is important to distinguish between consensual sexual activity between children of a similar age (where at least one is below the age of consent) and sexual activity involving a power imbalance, or some form of coercion or exploitation.
 It may also be difficult to be sure that what has or has been alleged to have taken place definitely does have a sexual component. - 3.3 As usual, important decisions should be made on a case by case basis, on the basis of an assessment of the children's best interests.
 Referral under safeguarding arrangements may be necessary, guided by an assessment of the extent to which a child is suffering, or is likely to suffer, significant harm.
 Key specific considerations will include: - The age, maturity and understanding of the children. - Any disability or special needs of the children. - Their social and family circumstance. - Any evidence in the behaviour or presentation of the children that might suggest they have been harmed. - Any evidence of pressure to engage in sexual activity. - Any indication of sexual exploitation. - 3.4 There are also contextual factors.
 Gender, sexuality, race and levels of sexual knowledge can all be used to exert power.
 A sexual predator may sometimes be a woman or girl and the victim a boy.